Homophobia

 • Reporting homophobic behavior and violence (like homophobic cyberbullying, etc.) to authorities

-Communicating and interacting with members of the LGBTQ+ community, including its activists, can help us better understand the issues faced by the community.
+Communicating and interacting with members of the LGBTQIA+ community, including its activists, can help us better understand the issues faced by the community.
+When adequately informed about their rights and issues, we can help them in their fight against homophobia by:

-• Encouraging LGBTQ+ people to be self-compassionate 19
+• Encouraging LGBTQIA+ people to be self-compassionate

 • Helping develop guidelines to combat homophobia in both residential and working areas